tiosputra/Screening-test-rlidev2/README.md

 Three days is a short time, but i do my best for this project. but here is a list that i want to do if i had more time:

-- **WRITE MORE TESTS**
+- **IMPROVE & WRITE MORE TESTS**
-- stock management
+- Stock management
+- improve data response for better output (include, though, alias, and etc.)
-- nginx cert certificates
+- Adding nginx cert certificates on docker-compose
-- create custom error handling
+- Create custom error handling
-- improving jwt to have expire time and use custom error handling
+- Improving jwt to have expire time, use custom error handling and tests
-- create test jwt
+- Improve validation rules
+- Improve documentation to be more compresensive